 Oliver Baez Bendorf

-Oliver Baez Bendorf received a BA in English literature from the University of Iowa, an MFA in poetry, and an MA in library and information studies from the University of Wisconsin–Madison.
+Oliver Baez Bendorf was born in Iowa and received a BA in English literature from the University of Iowa, an MFA in poetry, and an MA in library and information studies from the University of Wisconsin–Madison.

-Baez Bendorf is the author of Consider the Rooster (Nightboat Books, 2024); Advantages of Being Evergreen (Cleveland State University Poetry Center, 2019), winner of the Cleveland State University Poetry Center Open Book Poetry Competition; and The Spectral Wilderness (Kent State University Press, 2015), selected by Mark Doty for the Stan and Tom Wick Poetry Prize.
+Baez Bendorf is the author of Consider the Rooster (Nightboat Books, 2024), a finalist for the National Book Critics Circle Award, the CLMP Firecracker Award, and the Lambda Award for Transgender Poetry, and named a Best Poetry Book of 2024 by both Electric Literature and Literary Hub.
+His earlier collections are Advantages of Being Evergreen (Cleveland State University Poetry Center, 2019), winner of the Cleveland State University Poetry Center Open Book Prize; and The Spectral Wilderness (Kent State University Press, 2015), selected by Mark Doty for the Stan and Tom Wick Poetry Prize.